C4ptainCrunch/thesis/source/index.rst

   In the case of Awale, for any :math:`x`, :math:`A(x)` contains at most six nodes.

-When the only outcomes of a two-player game are "player 0 wins", "player 1 wins" and "draw", it is convenient to code these outcomes by :math:`+1, -1` and :math:`0` respectively, as we did higher for Awale.
+When the only outcomes of a two-player game are 'player 0 wins', 'player 1 wins' and 'draw', it is convenient to code these outcomes by :math:`+1, -1` and :math:`0` respectively, as we did higher for Awale.
 A *winning strategy for player 0*  is then defined as a strategy :math:`(s_{0},s_{1})` such that :math:`u(s_{0},s_{1}) = 1`  for all :math:`s_{1} \in S_{1}`.
 A strategy :math:`s_{0}` of